 The wait is over.
 Ava DuVernay’s SELMA is available nationwide and you just need to go see it.
 Important historical event, dynamic national leader with amazing current relevance.
 We all should March to SELMA this weekend.

 Tags: african american, african american film, Alessandro Nivola, Andrew Young, Ava DuVernay, black film, Carmen Ejogo, Common, Coretta Scott King, Cuba Gooding Jr., David Oyelowo, Diane Nash, film, Giovanni Ribisi, Gov. George Wallace, hollywood, J. Edgar Hoover, Jimmie Lee Jackson, John Lewis, Lorraine Toussaint, Mahalia Jackson, Malcolm X, Martin Luther King jr., movies, Oprah Winfrey as "Annie Lee Cooper", Paul Webb, President Lyndon B. Johnson, Ralph Abernathy, Reggie Ponder, Selma, Stephan james, Tessa Thompson, The Reel Critic, Tim Roth, Tom WilkinsonBy reggieponder in Commentary, film reviews, News on .

-Reggie Ponder, The Reel Critic, talks Summer Movies on Central Time Continue reading →
+Reggie Ponder, The Reel Critic, discusses the TV series SWAGGER with Kathia Woods Continue reading →